Quince is under appreciated here in the US. This easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!

 Expert Tips and Recipe FAQS

-Quince is a knobby looking pear that is very hard.
 At first glance, you would think one could just take a bite out of it like an apple or pear, but please don’t.
-Quince don’t soften and they are very bitter in the raw state.
+Quince doesn’t soften and they are very bitter in the raw state.
 That is why you will find that quince is best when cooked, in both savory and sweet dishes

 - Because quince are very hard, be very careful when you cut them.
 You need a very sharp knife and a good grip on the fruit.
+Be warned, your hand will get a workout while you peel, core and chop the quince.

 - Quince oxidizes very quickly when cut, like apples.
 Lemon juice helps slow this down.